 }

-I have heard this described as a language bug; but I have to disagree with that sentiment, as these compiler generated methods do exactly as you would expect in nearly all situations.
-The one exceptions is when the class contains "owned raw pointers".
+I have heard this described as a language bug, but I disagree with that sentiment.
+These compiler-generated methods behave precisely as you would expect in nearly all situations.
+The one exception is when the class contains "owned raw pointers."

 Problem 2: Implicit construction.

-The next issue is caused by C++ tendency to eagerly convert one type to another if given half a chance.
-If your class contains a constructor that takes a single argument then the compiler will use this as a way of converting one type to another.
+The next issue is caused by C++'s tendency to eagerly convert one type to another if given half a chance.
+If your class contains a constructor that takes a single argument, the compiler will use this to convert one type to another.

 Example